How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 To see historical data on the competitors you added, choose your project of interest from the drop-down menu.
 But this time, go to the My Competitors section and choose Added Competitors.

-Added Competitors report in SE Ranking's Rank Tracker
+Added Competitors in SE Ranking

 The Overall tab shows rankings for the competitors you added, which are organized by the search engines you added.
-You can choose the competitor, whose ranking history you want to review, and then click on the position value, as shown in the screenshot below.
+You can choose the competitor whose ranking history you want to review, and then click on the position value, as shown in the screenshot below.

 You’ll then be transferred to a detailed report on the selected competitor.
 This is where you can open the Historical data tab.
 You’ll see the competitor’s historical keyword rankings from the baseline date.